finvu/finvu-rebit-aa-jws/README.md

 For both the methods explained below, Detached Content signatures are used.

-### Method 1 - Embed signature within the content before sending the message
+### Method 1 - Embed signature within the content before sending the message:

 In this method, following steps are performed: